Part and Parcel: Background

 James Carroll, Make Do and Mend's lead vocalist has stated that the extended play was something they've "talked about doing for a while."
-Its creation was rooted in the encouragement from fans and close friends to do acoustic versions of their songs and it became an opportunity for the band to "explore the versatility of [Make Do and Mend's] songs and also expolore our boundaries as songwriters."
+Its creation was rooted in the encouragement from fans and close friends to do acoustic versions of their songs and it became an opportunity for the band to "explore the versatility of [Make Do and Mend's] songs and also explore our boundaries as songwriters."
 The band also wished to add a cover onto the record, but were split between picking an iconic band or doing something different with a modern song.
 They then decided to cover Touché Amoré believing the choice might "throw people off".
 The release acted as a learning experience for the band as they were writing their second album Everything You Ever Loved.
 Vocalist James Carroll said that the band learned that "we're able to incorporate a little more dynamic into our songs, and that it doesn't have to be loud, hard and fast at all times."